Cairnarvon/uptime/doc/index.rst

 Helper functions
 ----------------

-All of the boottime_ helper functions will return a :class:`time.struct_time` instance representing the boot time or :const:`None`, same as :func:`uptime.boottime`.
+All of the boottime_ helper functions will return a :class:`datetime.datetime` instance representing the boot time or :const:`None`, same as :func:`uptime.boottime`.
 All of the uptime_ helper functions will return a number (probably a float) representing the uptime in seconds or :const:`None`,